-In 2011 Tom was lead counsel for a trial and appellate team that obtained a landmark decision in the Texas Supreme Court, which held that a business’ goodwill is an interest that can be protected by a covenant not to compete in an employment setting.
-The decision set aside eighteen years of case law.
+In a decision that set aside 18 years of case law, in 2011, Tom was lead counsel for the trial and appellate team that obtained a landmark decision in the Texas Supreme Court holding that a business’ goodwill is an interest that can be protected by a covenant not to compete in an employment setting.